cocomr/cocodoc/index.md

 `COCO_TERMINATE`: safety terminate the application calling `stop()` function for all the components.

 #### <a name="member-functions"></a>Member Functions ####
+For a complete class reference documentation look at the doxygen documentation contained in the library doc folder.
+To compile it just type `make doc`.

 Of class `coco::TaskContext`

 * `std::string instantiationName()`